raulgodii/Angular-CryptoTracker/README.md

 >  Direct LINK: [Try it here](https://cryptotracker-f9030.web.app)

 ## Description

-CryptoTracker is a web application developed with Angular that allows you to track real-time information about cryptocurrencies.
-This app provides up-to-date data on prices, percentage changes, transaction volume, and more for a variety of popular cryptocurrencies.
+CryptoTracker is a responsive web application developed with Angular that enables users to track real-time information about cryptocurrencies.
+Key features include user authentication, Firebase integration for user management and database storage, a personal tab with a portfolio for tracking various cryptocurrencies, search functionality, and detailed information about each cryptocurrency.

+The application fetches cryptocurrency data from the CoinGecko API, ensuring accurate and up-to-date information.

 ## Key Features